geotrip/AtollIslandsInGEE/README.md

 ### Visualising results
 To visualise the result, we need to add the composite to the map as a layer.
 This is done using the Map.addLayer() function.
-This function takes an image, an object containing visualization parameters (such as which bands to use, gamma and strectch etc.) and optionally a label and a flag to automatically turn the layer on of off (this can be useful if you have many layers, but only want GEE to process the one you are interested in at the time).
+This function takes an image, an object containing visualization parameters (such as which bands to use, gamma and stretch etc.) and optionally a label and a flag to automatically turn the layer on or off (this can be useful if you have many layers, but only want GEE to process the one you are interested in at the time).

 ```javascript
 Map.addLayer(t2median, ls8viz, '{bands: 'B4,B3,B2', gamma: 2}', true);
 ```

-If you are visualzing a number of similar images, it can be cleaner to create a visualization parameter object and calling it for all instances, rather than repeating it for each Map.addLayer() call, as below.
+If you are visualising a number of similar images, it can be cleaner to create a visualization parameter object and calling it for all instances, rather than repeating it for each Map.addLayer() call, as below.

 ```javascript
 var ls8viz = {bands: 'B4,B3,B2', gamma: 2};